Quantum Approximate Optimization of Integer Graph Problems and Surpassing Semidefinite Programming for Max-k-Cut: Acknowledgments

 \section{Acknowledgments}

+We thank Stephan Eidenbenz for helpful feedback on the manuscript.
 We thank Rob Otter for the executive support of the work and invaluable feedback on this project.
 The authors thank their colleagues at the Global Technology Applied Research center of JPMorganChase for their support.